 Qtrade vs Wealthsimple vs Questrade

-The main reason that we made Qtrade our #1 pick in 2021 is the strength the customer service strength that they showed during 2020.
+The main reason that we made Qtrade our #1 pick in 2023 is the strength of the customer service they showed during the last two years.
 Rob Carrick of the Globe and Mail picked up on this theme as well, as more and more Canadians want to switch to low-cost investing, but are finding the lack of customer service to be a real negative in the space.
 This is where Qtrade really shines.

 When deciding between Qtrade or Wealthsimple your decision tree should look like this: